sumayyah-rahman/STAGE-Audra-Langues/README.md

 - progress page,
 - AI training page for oral conversation practice.

-The AI conversation area is integrated directly into the **AI Training** page instead of appearing as a widget (first idea).
+The AI conversation area is integrated directly into the **AI Training** page instead of appearing as a widget (initial idea).

 ## Main objective